 Saj Ghafoor, a University of Cumbria Honorary Fellow, is Chief Officer of Multicultural Cumbria.
 She said: “It’s been a busy three months since we moved to the University of Cumbria.
 In that time, I am delighted to have had such support, I couldn’t ask for more.
 Everyone at the university we have met has been so kind, friendly and helpful, enabling Multicultural Cumbria to reach out and connect with schools, students, staff as well as running activities to bring in the community.

 We went to London to invite students to come to Carlisle Culture Bazaar 2020 and 20 are coming to volunteer and do activities.
 During further discussions we came up with having a Mini Culture Bazaar at the Fusehill Street campus.
 It started with 50 children and three classrooms and has turned into 100-plus children and an entire gym.

-We are also looking forward to a Multicultural Conference in October.
+We are also looking forward to our Race 2B Conference October.
 It’s been such a positive experience and I look forward to working on future projects.”